rwxrob/notes/Fitness/Bike collection.md

 2. Stock bontrager, 32c, tubeless (winter, slam them up)
 3. Maxxis rambler 38/40c, tubeless (light gravel)

 My Salsa Marrakesh ("Keshy") is a tank designed for ultra-stable, long-distance, longevity.
-It doesn't go anywhere (but downhill) fast.
-I can keep  It has two wheel sets:
+She doesn't go anywhere (but downhill) fast, but the places she *can* go with the stuff she can carry make it worth it.
+For example, while it might take forever to climb Logan canyon when I do get to the top I can put on my parka or hop into my huge cozy sleeping bag and tent to have a great time out in Fall, Spring, and even Winter.
+Keshy has two quick-release wheel sets that are also tanks in terms of never breaking spokes under load:

 1. 38 Renee Herse slicks, tubeless (roads)
 2. Vittoria Mescal 2.1, tubeless (everything else)